28/11/2022

 Looking at a two-dimensional floor plan is great for working out the functionality of an office but it’s nothing compared to a 3D walkthrough of your virtual environment.
 Once you’ve finished laying out all the elements in Office Designer, there are two render options at the top that can give your design a brand-new perspective.

-Clicking on “3D Global” will render your design into an overhead 3D view than can be rotated, panned, and zoomed to see from every angle.
+Clicking on “3D Global” will render your design into an overhead 3D view.
+This view can be rotated, panned, and zoomed to see from every angle.

-Clicking on “3D WALK” will convert your design into a walkable 3D map, similar to the mazes on old-school FPS games like Doom and Wolfenstein.
+Clicking on “3D WALK” will convert your design into a walkable 3D map.
+Fans of the old-school FPS games like Doom and Wolfenstein will have no trouble navigating.

 Export Your Floorplan into a Quote Request

-Once you’re happy with the way your floor plan works, there are several options available if you want to share or export your design.
+Once you’re happy with the way your floor plan works, there are several export options available.

-Start by saving your floor plan via the floppy disk icon and choosing a project name if you haven’t done so already.
+Start by saving your floor plan via the floppy disk icon and choosing a project name.
 From here, you can share the design via Facebook, Twitter, or email.

-If you’re ready to move forward with your design and want to place an order, an order request will be generated if you click on the “BOM” link.
+If you’re ready to move forward with your design and want to place an order, click on the “BOM” link.
 This creates an itemized list in email, PDF or CSV file format that can be sent to our sales team for processing.

 What Additional Services do OLG Offer to Help You Win a Deal?